Nee? (Aya Matsuura song)

 "Ne~e?" (ね～え？) is the ninth single from Aya Matsuura, who was a Hello!
 Project solo artist at the time.
 It was released on March 12, 2003 under the Zetima label.
 The Single V DVD was released on the same day.
+It peaked at number 3 on Oricon Singles Chart.

 Track listings

 CD

 All lyrics are written by Tsunku.